Airline Customer Service Agent Resume Example

 Focus on achievements, not just duties.
 For example, “Coordinated 50+ corporate trips monthly and cut travel costs by 20%.”
 Numbers like these make your impact clear.

-Use bullet points to highlight your best moments.
+Use bullet points to highlight your best moments, and consider how you would showcase these achievements in a cover letter.
 Prioritize tasks like booking, vendor management, and emergency support.
 This helps hiring managers see how you add value right away.

 You don’t need a fancy degree for this role, but a bachelor’s in hospitality, tourism, or business really helps.
 About 65% of travel coordinators have at least a bachelor’s.